Description – Leather Satchel Course

 The course fee is £360.00 per person

-You can book as an individual or as a small group – the perfect excuse for a ‘get-together!’
-Please be assured; we never cancel courses – once you have booked we guarantee the course will run.
+You can book as an individual or as a small group – the perfect excuse for a ‘get-together!

 Tell me what’s included in the price:

 There are no hidden costs!
 All leather and attachments required to make your leather satchel are included in the course fee.
 Two full days of professional leatherwork tuition with course notes and plenty of help and advice in sourcing leather and materials for you to continue leatherwork at home.
 A spacious work area is allocated to each student along with their own set of tools to use while they’re here.
-A plentiful supply of tea, coffee and afternoon cakes are provided too, so all you’ll need to bring along is yourself and a packed lunch.
+A plentiful supply of tea and coffee are provided too, so all you’ll need to bring along is yourself.